CharaChorder/docs/docs/CharaChorder One.rst

 Out of the box, your CharaChorder One will have a machined aluminum “bridge” which we can refer to as a metal bar.
-The metal bar is held in place by four M2x3mm screws, with two screws in each half.
+The metal bar is held in place by four M2 x 3 mm screws, with two screws in each half.
 The metal bar is removable after having removed these four screws.

 The Switches